Samsung quietly prepping for change of style, rather than strategy

 “He doesn’t want to be in the limelight just yet, with the chairman still alive.
 But he’s been very clear that he wants to be evaluated through performance and ensure Samsung keeps growing,” said a senior Samsung executive, who didn’t want to be named as he’s not authorized to talk to the media.

-“That’s why he’s been focusing on businesses he thinks Samsung can run successfully, and selling assets such as defence and chemicals.
+“That’s why he’s been focusing on businesses he thinks Samsung can run successfully, and selling assets such as defense and chemicals.
 It was quite a decisive move.”

 While the timing of a leadership transfer is not yet set, and will effectively be Lee’s decision to make, few expect any major shift in strategy, though his management style may change the way things are done at the group.